laprej/laprej-www/_drafts/research-statement.md

 Code compiles faster and yields terrifyingly accurate correction predictions.
 Developers are becoming more dependent on the compiler through the increasing use of bug-finding tools via static and dynamic analysis; race conditions in parallel code can often be detected.

+Analysis and transformation passes on the code may be capable of discovering and exploiting parallel portions.
+Additionally, OpenMP offers users the ability to direct the compiler's parallelization efforts.
 While technologies such as OpenMP can lessen the burden of parallelizing code, there is no silver bullet.
-Compilers can be used to great effect.
-Useful for transformation passes through the code to exploit hidden parallel portions.
+Migrating aging code-bases towards newer technologies can help alleviate some inefficiency.
-Advent of C++11/14 drastically reduces the copy overheads (new pointer types require "move" operators, etc.)
+For example, the advent of C++11/14 drastically reduces the copy overheads (new data types require "move" operators, etc).
+Previously indefensible ideas, such as high performance smart pointers, are now back on the table.
+Again, many assumptions require re-evaluation.

-## Software engineering
+## Software Engineering

 This first item arguably has the least amount of actual research potential insofar as good practices rarely result in publishable work.
 Before any research is undertaken, the code must be in a understandable and malleable state.